 To test qml scenes use

-Plasma is built out of widgets (also called Plasmoids), allowing you to move, mix, add, and remove just about everything to perfect your personal workflow.
-Those are built using Plasma Components 3 , which are based on Qt Quick Controls 2.
+Plasma is built using widgets (also called Plasmoids), allowing you to move, mix, add, and remove to fit the user's workflow.
+Some widgets are built using Plasma Components 3, which are based on Qt Quick Controls 2.

-The KDE HIG defines a set of common components which are independent of any device type .
+The KDE HIG defines a set of common components independent of any device type.

-- Workspace: The top-level container of the whole user interface.
-Often called “desktop”, “home screen”, or “shell”, it shows the wallpaper and allows users to add widgets, app launchers, files or folders.
+Workspace: The top-level container of the whole user interface.
+Often called "desktop", "home screen", or "shell", it shows the wallpaper and allows users to add widgets, app launchers, files and folders.

-- Application Launcher: Provides an overview of installed applications and allows the user to launch one of them.
+Application Launcher: Provides an overview of installed applications and allows the user to launch applications.

-- Workspace Tools: Provides quick access to functionality integrated into the workspace that is both highly visible to the user and frequently changed, like enabling/disabling WiFi and Bluetooth, or whether or not to show notifications.
+Workspace Tools: Provides quick access to functionality integrated into the workspace that is both highly visible to the user and frequently changed.
+For example, enabling/disabling WiFi, or Bluetooth, or show notifications.

-- Application Tools: Provides access to an application's commonly-used functionality in an always-accessible toolbar or menubar.
-These tools should not change depending on what the application is displaying.
+Application Tools: Provides access to an application's commonly-used functionality in an always-accessible toolbar or menubar.
+These tools should not change based on what the application shows.

 There are three different kinds of themes influencing the the look-and-feel of KDE applications and the Plasma workspace.